 3.4 License in Customer Content.
 Customer grants to Way, a non-exclusive license to use the Customer Content as necessary for purposes of providing the Services.
 Except for the limited licenses granted to Way in any Customer Content, as between Customer and Way, Customer reserves all right, title and interest in the Customer Content.
 Notwithstanding anything to the contrary herein, Customer agrees that Way has the right to collect, use and analyze any deidentified information derived from the Customer Content (collectively, the “Deidentified Data”) for Way’s lawful business purposes, including to improve and enhance the Services and for other development, diagnostic, and corrective purposes in connection with the Services and any other Way offerings.
 Way may disclose Deidentified Data solely in aggregate form in connection with its business.
 Customer hereby grants to Way a non-exclusive license to use Customer’s name and logo in connection with the promotion of Way’s business, products and/or services.

 3.5 Way Services.
-Except for the limited access grant provided to Customer in this Agreement, Way reserves all right, title and interest in its intellectual property and business, including the Services, and Way trademarks.
+Except for the limited access grant provided to Customer in this Agreement, Way reserves all right, title and interest in its intellectual property and business, including the Services, the Way Curated Experiences, and Way trademarks.
 Unless otherwise expressly set forth in an Order, and except for any Customer Content, all work product or services provided or developed pursuant to this Agreement or any Order, and all intellectual property and other proprietary rights derived therefrom, will be the sole and exclusive property of Way.

 3.6 Feedback.
 Way in its sole discretion, may utilize all comments and suggestions, whether written or oral, furnished by Customer to Way in connection with its access to and use of the Services (all comments and suggestions provided by Customer hereunder constitute, collectively, the “Feedback”).
 Customer hereby grants Way a worldwide, non-exclusive, irrevocable, perpetual, royalty-free right and license to incorporate the Feedback into Way products and services.